 All-natural

 These refer to natural products processed in minimal conditions.
-Such foods generally require lesser regulation as compared to organic ones.
+Such foods generally require less regulation than organic ones.
 Their cost of production is also favorable, and the ingredients used are rich in minerals and vitamins.

-The addition of flavors, preservatives, or artificial colors is not encouraged during all-natural foods’ production.
+Adding flavors, preservatives, or artificial colors is not encouraged during all-natural food production.
 Also, they are free from synthetic pesticides and herbicides.
 This has been ensured to make the products suitable for human consumption despite not being regulated by USDA.

-For instance, all-natural meat products are cost-effective due to lesser concern in their regulation.
+For instance, all-natural meat products are cost-effective due to lesser regulation concerns.
 The farmer who rears the all-natural animals has got all control over their farm and land.
 This reduces the cost, which would otherwise be high.

 Organic

 The phrase “organic” correlates to the process under which the processing and production were carried out.
-Several regulations have been put in place to guide organic foods’ production.
-You must get certified before you enter into organic farming
+Several regulations have been put in place to guide organic food production.
+You must get certified before you enter into organic farming.

-Here, everything is termed organic because the farmer carries out his activities using additives.
-For instance, the meal that the cow, pig, or chicken eat is organic.
+Everything is organic because the farmer carries out his activities using additives.
+For instance, the meal that the cow, pig, or chicken eats is organic.
 Also, the food consumed and the forage grasses they feed on are prepared according to USDA’s qualifications and guidelines for organics.

 In contrast to what most think, organic products are also free from synthetic substances.
-This means all these products are raised without applying human-made synthetic compounds like pesticides and fertilizers.
-Growth hormones and antibiotics should also be kept off from organics.
+This means they are raised without applying human-made synthetic compounds like pesticides and fertilizers.
+Growth hormones and antibiotics should also be avoided in organics.

-Their cost, however, seems to be relatively high.
-Arguably because of several regulations that the farmers must meet.
+However, their cost seems to be relatively high.
+This is arguably because of several regulations that the farmers must meet.

-Organic farmers need to be intelligent enough to understand the production requirements.
-Meaning that anyone who has no substantial knowledge cannot venture into this organic type.
+Organic farmers need to be intelligent enough to understand the production requirements, which means that anyone with no substantial knowledge cannot venture into this organic type.

 100 Natural vs Organic